sco3/s3-viewer/README.md

 # S3 Viewer

-S3 Viewer is a utility for browsing the contents of S3 buckets.
+S3 Viewer is an utility for browsing the contents of S3 buckets.
 It consists of a web server written in Rust using the Axum framework and a frontend application built with Yew and compiled to WebAssembly.

 ## Architecture